Creier History, Family Crest & Coats of Arms

 The surname Creier was first found in Worcestershire, where they held a family seat from ancient times.

 Early History of the Creier family

-Another 123 words (9 lines of text) covering the years 1221, 1269, 1379, 1590 and 1788 are included under the topic Early Creier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Creier research.
+Another 62 words (4 lines of text) covering the years 1221, 1269, 1379, 1590 and 1788 are included under the topic Early Creier History in all our PDF Extended History products and printed products wherever possible.

 Creier Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Creier include Cryer, Cryour, Crier, Criur, Crieur, Crioure and others.

 Early Notables of the Creier family (pre 1700)